Skip to content

 LeafletJS

 LeafletJS is a popular JavaScript library to add interactive maps to websites.
-LeafletJS does not support OGC API's explicitely, however can interact with OGC API by using the results of the API directly.
+LeafletJS does not support OGC API's explicitly, however can interact with OGC API by using the results of the API directly.

 Add OGC API - Tiles to a website with LeafletJS